EtienneK/cv/cv.md

     Technologies I’ve used in this role:  C#; MS Visual Studio 2010; MS SQL Server; WCF; MVC 3; Java SE; SOAP UI; Java ME for Nokia and Blackberry devices; Java for Android devices; C++ for Samsung Bada and Nokia Qt-compatible devices; C# for Windows Phone 7 devices; Mercurial; MS Team Foundation Server (TFS).

-*   **Team Lead**, October 2009 — June 2010
+*   **Calyspo Java Developer and Team Lead**, September 2008 — June 2010

     **Standard Bank CIB** (Johannesburg, South Africa)

-    Was the team lead of the Calypso South Africa change-the-bank team.
+    Worked my way up to a Java development team lead position of the Calypso Settlement System South Africa change-the-bank team.
+Business area focus was on South African money markets and cash management.

     Tasks that I was responsible for were: Java development; configuration of Calypso; identifying and implementing quality coding processes; assisting project management in the planning process; assisting business analysts with requirements gathering; communicating with users; recruitment of new team members; facilitating communication with the wider project team.

     Technologies I’ve used in this role: Java SE; Eclipse; Ant; Maven; CVS; Unix (Solaris); IBM MQ; Oracle SQL; Calypso.

-*   **Calypso Java Developer**, September 2008 — September 2009

-    **Standard Bank CIB** (Johannesburg, South Africa)

-    Worked as a Java developer on the Calypso back office settlement system.

-    During my role as a Java developer, I’ve worked on three different projects.
-All three of them had the same common goal of moving business functionality off of old legacy systems onto Calypso.
-The first project involved the migration of cash management functionality, while the second and third projects involved the migration of South African money market products.

-    Technologies I’ve used in this role: Java SE; Eclipse; Ant; CVS; Unix (Solaris); IBM MQ; Oracle SQL; Calypso.

 *   **Graduate Trainee**, February 2007 — August 2008